TurkuNLP/register-annotation-docs/index.md

 Please note that
 - You can have a look at how the document website looks like by following the document url on the annotator
 - The annotation decision should, however, base on the text on the annotator
+- Some documents may be followed by a large number of comments.
+Please do not base your decision on those.

 ## Quickstart